kgsmith19/PitchRandomizer/README.md

 ## Acknowledgements

-- Thanks to the baseball simulation gaming community for inspiring this project.
+- Thanks to the HCBB 9v9 2.0 gaming community for inspiring this project.
 - Special thanks to the developers of the technologies used in this project.